It's incredible to think that the causes of irritable bowel syndrome (IBS) are not very clear considering how many people are suffering with it.

 Other times, the intestinal muscles contract but don't relax again, or they contract very slowly, resulting in constipation.

 This interferes with the normal movement of food and waste material and leads to an accumulation of mucus and toxins in the intestine.
+This accumulated material sets up a partial obstruction of the digestive tract, trapping gas and stools.

-We all have intestinal gas, but for people with IBS, it can become trapped inside, resulting in bloating and distention.
+We all have intestinal gas, but for people with IBS, it can become trapped inside, resulting in bloating and distension.
 In addition, the intestinal nerves of people with IBS are highly sensitive, so that even minor bloating can have them doubled over in pain.

 There are no physical signs of disease in bowel tissue with this disorder and by and large the symptoms of IBS vary from person to person.
 There's more information on the symptoms of irritable bowel syndrome on the next page.